-All Kestrel Athletes meet in the Club Hut for registration.
+All Kestrel Athletes meet by the Sport England sign, trackside for registration.
 During Winter months the Kestrels will train in the sports hall and on the track according to weather conditions with a focus mainly on Sportshall athletics.

 The children are introduced to the fundamental skills required to compete in every discipline; the focus isn't on how fast you can run or how far you can throw or jump, but on technique to ensure a firm base from which to develop.

 Kestrels will move up to the Athlete Development Group (11-13 year olds) at the end of March when they are in School Year 6.
 There are three main reasons for this policy:

 1. Sportshall and cross country competitions end in March.

 2. Athletes of this age remain in the U11 age group until Mach.